mozilla/fx-private-relay/docs/adr/0001-optional-tls-for-incoming-smtp.md

 `STARTTLS` will now be forwarded to Relay users.

 **Bad** - Relay users will not know if an email was sent with TLS or not.
-Amazon SES does not provide this data.
-So Relay users can't require TLS or create filter rules based on TLS.
+Amazon SES does not provide this data, so Relay users can't require TLS or create filter rules based on TLS.

 **Bad** - We may see an increase in unwanted emails.
 One mail administrator